simon-bourne/arpy/README.md

 }
 ```

 Then set up a server, using one of various implementations.
-For exampe, using `axum`:
+For example, using the `axum` server:

 ```rust
 let app = Router::new()